shibatch/grantback/v0.3/GUIDE_FOR_ADOPTERS.md

 </details>

 <details>
-<summary>Step 4.3: Consider Using Your Grant-Back Rights (License Section 4)</summary>
+<summary>Step 4.3: Consider Using Your Grant-Back Rights (License Clause 4)</summary>

 * Remember, the License grants you (the Licensor) rights to reuse the Licensee's Derivative Work.
 * You could:
   * Feature the Derivative Work on your own stream or in a video.
   * Create a "reacting to reactions" segment.
   * Use clips from the Derivative Work in a compilation or highlights reel.
 * Which Version to Reuse: For your reuse, especially if you requested it due to copyright concerns with the Published Version, you would typically use the "Provided Copy."
-This is because, as detailed in Section 4.e.iv of the License, the Licensee’s warranty regarding copyright cleanness for your reuse specifically applies to this Provided Copy.
+This is because, as detailed in Clause 4.e.iv of the License, the Licensee’s warranty regarding copyright cleanness for your reuse specifically applies to this Provided Copy.
 </details>

 <details>
 <summary>Step 4.4: If You Reuse Their Derivative Work – Your Obligations to Them</summary>

-* Platform Restriction: Just like your Licensee, you must only use their Derivative Work (or derivatives you make from it, typically based on the Provided Copy if one was furnished) on the "Permitted Platforms" as defined in the License (as per Section 4.a of the License).
+* Platform Restriction: Just like your Licensee, you must only use their Derivative Work (or derivatives you make from it, typically based on the Provided Copy if one was furnished) on the "Permitted Platforms" as defined in the License (as per Clause 4.a of the License).
 * Attribution to Them (the Licensee): This is crucial.
-You *must* provide attribution back to the creator of that Derivative Work (as per Section 4.b of the License).
+You *must* provide attribution back to the creator of that Derivative Work (as per Clause 4.b of the License).
   * Use their primary channel name (e.g., the channel on a Permitted Platform where they published the Derivative Work, or as they otherwise indicated).
   * If they specified a preferred name for attribution when they notified you, use that.
   * Make the attribution clear, either visually or audibly.